-If you ever travel to Hungary, try the famous Hungarian fish soup!
+If you ever travel to Hungary, try the famous Hungarian fish soup Halászlé!
 It is one of the most popular Hungarian appetizers.
 It is made from freshwater fish, as Hungary has no access to the sea but many standing waters.
 Try this authentic and healthy recipe now.

 Fish soup in Hungary

-The main ingredient is traditional carp and, of course, a good amount of paprika is added to colour the soup bright red.
+In this Hungarian fisherman’s soup, the main ingredient is traditional carp and, of course, a good amount of paprika is added to colour the soup bright red.
+Halászlé is famous for its flaming red color.
 But you can also use other fatty fish.
 If you prefer a bound soup, just cook one or two potatoes along with the rest of the soup’s ingredients.
 These provide a nice binding.

 What kind of fish for the basic broth?